sabberworm/CoverArtProxy/README.md

 ## Prerequisites

 Have [`mitmproxy`](http://mitmproxy.org/) or `mitmdump` installed.
-Have a directory (or symlink) ready named “Artworks” containing the following structure: `Artist/Album/image`.
+Have a directory ready that contains the following structure: `Artist/Album/image`.
 Images may be either in JPEG, GIF or PNG formats.
-You also need to have two Network locations ready, “Automatic” and “CoverArtProxy”, with CoverArtProxy having configured HTTP and HTTPS proxies to localhost, port 8080.
+You also need to have a Network location “CoverArtProxy” ready that configures HTTP and HTTPS proxies to localhost, port 8080.

 ## Installation

 * Run the included `run.sh` script once and end it with `ctrl+c`.
 * The script should have run `mitmdump`, which should have generated a fake root-ca. Import this into your keychain to have the system trust it.
-* Run `run.sh` again with a `$CWD` that contains your `Artworks` dir.
+* Run `run.sh` again with a `$CWD` that points to your artworks dir (see above).
 * Have iTunes download cover artwork and enjoy.

 ## Configuration